top of page

 The Hyzer RELEASE Angle - From Right to Left

-The Hyzer angle requires the outside edge of the disc to be tilted away from your body.
+This causes the disc to travel on a path that moves from right to left.
 This method will cause the disc to start at the right (for right-handed backhand throwers) and fade back to the left, thus shaping your shot effectively.

 The Anhyzer Release Angle - From Left to Right